 - After cement is mixed and pumped, the shutoff plug is launched and cement is displaced.
 At the conclusion of displacement, the shutoff plug lands and effects a seal in the shutoff baffle.

-- The opening of the stage collar and the ensuing second-stage cementing and closing of the stage collar are carried out identically to that described for two-stage cementing with first-stage sealing plug.
+- The opening of the stage collar and the ensuing second-stage cementing closing of the stage collar are carried out identically to that described for two-stage cementing with first-stage sealing plug.

 One of the most common causes of stage tool failure is the inability to close the tool.
 The correct pressure to close most tools is related to the lift pressure of the second-stage cement column plus the shear strength of the pins holding the sleeve open.
 For example, suppose an operator is displacing second-stage cement before the closing plug bumps at 600 psi [4.1 MPa].
 If the tool is set to close at 1,200 psi [8.3 MPa], then the pump pressure should be raised to at least 1,800 psi (1,200 + 600 = 1,800 psi [12.4 MPa]).

 Hydraulic stage tools do not require a free-fall plug or pump-down plug to open the tool.
 The tool opens when the shutoff plug bumps against either a float collar or landing collar.
 Then, the pressure can be increased slowly until it reaches a preset shear-pin rating in the stage-tool opening sleeve.
 The hydraulic stage tool has an internal sleeve much like the differential sleeve, meaning it has a larger area inside the tool on the upper end than the lower end (visible in Fig. 8 in orange color).
 This differential area, combined with the increasing pressure, keeps the tool closed until the internal area of the tool is pressurized, usually around 700 to 1,000 psi [4.8 to 6.9 MPa].
-During the cementing process, the cement slurry takes the path of least resistance, following the mud out of the stage tool ports and up the annulus.
+During the cementing in drilling process, the cement slurry takes the path of least resistance, following the mud out of the stage tool ports and up the annulus.
 The operating sequence is shown in Fig. 9.

 There are optional methods for opening a hydraulic tool with a free-fall plug, and there are special plugs that can be used to open or close the tool if required.
 These options are available because some operators run stage tools only as a contingency, and if they do not want to use them, they must be able to close them after the job.